The King and the Carpark - Historic Leicester Day Walk

 The plan is to stop for lunch in town en route.

-A separate Leicester Ale Trail - East Midlands Social event is scheduled for later the same evening, so why not make big day of it, discovering lovely Les-toh!
+A separate Leicester Ale Trail - East Midlands Social event is scheduled for later the same evening, so why not make a big day of it, discovering lovely Les-toh!

 Leicester has plenty of good value accommodation for anyone thinking of staying over in Leicester.